-PROPOSED ACQUISITION OF THE POWER PLANT AND ASSOCIATED ASSETS OF TUASPRING PTE LTD ("TUASPRING")
+PROPOSED ACQUISITION OF POWER PLANT & ASSOCIATED ASSETS OF TUASPRING PTE LTD

-On 12 March 2020, YTL Power and Taser Power Pte Ltd, entered into a put and call option agreement for the proposed acquisition of the power plant and associated assets of Tuaspring by YTL PowerSeraya Pte Ltd ("YTL PowerSeraya"), from the receivers and managers of Tuaspring for a total purchase consideration of SGD331.45 million to be settled as to SGD230.0 million in cash and SGD101.45 million comprising ordinary shares and loan notes amounting to 7.54% of the post-acquisition equity in YTL Utilities (S) Pte Ltd, the immediate holding company of YTL PowerSeraya.
+As reported last year, on 12 March 2020, YTL Power and Taser Power Pte Ltd, entered into a put and call option agreement for the proposed acquisition of the power plant and associated assets of Tuaspring Pte Ltd ("Tuaspring") by YTL PowerSeraya Pte Ltd ("YTL PowerSeraya"), from the receivers and managers of Tuaspring for a total purchase consideration of SGD331.45 million to be settled as to SGD230.0 million in cash and SGD101.45 million comprising ordinary shares and loan notes amounting to 7.54% of the post-acquisition equity in YTL Utilities (S) Pte Ltd, the immediate holding company of YTL PowerSeraya.

 The approval for the proposed acquisition from the Energy Market Authority of Singapore was received on 20 May 2020.
-Completion is conditional inter alia on approval of the Public Utilities Board of Singapore and completion of financing.
+Completion is conditional inter alia on approval of the Public Utilities Board of Singapore and completion of financing which are currently pending.

-ESTABLISHMENT OF NEW EMPLOYEES SHARE OPTION SCHEME ("ESOS")
+ESTABLISHMENT OF NEW EMPLOYEES SHARE OPTION SCHEME